 Fair Labor Standards Act (FLSA)

 The Fair Labor Standards Act (FLSA) requires that most employees in the United States be paid at least the federal minimum wage for all hours worked and overtime pay at time and one-half the regular rate of pay for all hours worked over 40 hours in a work week.
-However, the FSLA provides exemptions from both the minimum wage and overtime pay for employees employed as bona fide Executive, Administrative, Professional and Computer employees.
-To qualify for exemption, employees generally must meet certain tests regarding their job duties and be paid on a salary basis at not less than $455 per week.
+However, the FSLA provides exemptions from both the minimum wage and overtime pay under certain criteria.
+The most common exemptions include Executive, Administrative, Professional and Computer employees.
+Please note that it is the responsibility of each State agency to ensure that each of its jobs are properly identified as exempt or non-exempt based on these regulations.

 Department of Labor FLSA sites